friendlyJLee/pmdump/README.md

 adb pull /data/output_pmdump.bin .
 ```

-Or, dump memory and get it thoughout the network
+Or, dump memory and get it throughout the network

 ```bash
 # in remote PC